Canon 1D Mark II vs 1Ds Mark III

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II and the 1Ds Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds Mark III has a higher magnification than the one of the 1D Mark II (0.76x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Canon 1Ds Mark III along with similar information for a selection of comparators.

-The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the 1Ds Mark III uses Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1D Mark II writes its imaging data to Compact Flash or SD cards, while the 1Ds Mark III uses Compact Flash or SDHC cards.
+The 1D Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark III only has one slot.

 Connectivity comparison: Canon 1D Mark II vs 1Ds Mark III